biodash/biodash.github.io/content/codeclub/S04E15/index.md

 -   An "aesthetic mapping" that defines which variables (columns) to plot along the x-axis, y-axis, and/or to map colors or shapes too.

-For a barplot showing `cut`, our ggplot code would look as follows:
+For a barplot showing `cut`, our *ggplot2* code would look as follows:

 <div class="highlight">